EF English Proficiency Index

-World map representing different levels of English proficiency in the world in 2024:
+World map representing different levels of English proficiency in the world in 2025:

-The EF English Proficiency Index (EF EPI) attempts to rank countries by the equity of English language skills amongst those adults who took the EF test.
+The EF English Proficiency Index (EF EPI) attempts to rank countries and territories by the equity of English language skills amongst those adults who took the EF test.
 It is the product of EF Education First, an international education company, and draws its conclusions from data collected via English tests available for free over the internet.
 The index is an online survey first published in 2011 based on test data from 1.7 million test takers.
-The most recent edition was released in November 2023.
+The most recent edition was released in November 2025.

 Methodology

-The EF EPI 2024 edition was calculated using test data from 2.1 million test takers in 2023.
+The EF EPI 2025 edition was calculated using test data from 2.2 million test takers in 2024.
 The test takers were self-selected.
-116 countries and territories appear in this edition of the index.
+123 countries and territories appear in this edition of the index.
 In order to be included, a country was required to have at least 400 test takers.

 Report

 The report is composed of a country ranking table, several pages of analysis with graphs correlating other economic and social factors with English proficiency, and analysis of each region or continent.
-The 2023 report includes English proficiency levels by gender, age group, and region, within countries, and some English proficiency scores by city.
+The 2025 report includes English proficiency levels by gender, age group, and region, within countries, and some English proficiency scores by city.
 The website displays portions of the report and has analysis of English skills in many countries and territories.